Beu-Wolf/MercedesIOChall/README.md

 ### Problems faced

 * no ideia how to calculate mttf bases on collected records
-* cant test if service is down until it is actually down
+* can't test if service is down until it is actually down
 * lack of knowledge for certain problems

 ## Built With